Boundless Game Rules (SRD)

 Recovery

-When your character takes a Short Rest, they recover half their maximum Hit Points, rounded up.
-When they take a Long Rest, they restore all missing Hit Points and recover 1 point in an Attribute score.
+When your character takes a Short Rest of about 10 minutes, roll 1D and recover that many Hit Points.
+When your character takes a Long Rest of about 8 hours, they restore all Hit Points and 1 point to one Attribute score.

 Tools